marie123963/fagdag-github-action/README.md

     A frog jumps into the pond,
     splash!
 Silence again

-This action will check if the latest commit message is a haiku.
-The message is a haiku if the following requirements are met:
+This action checks if the latest commit message is a haiku.
+The commit message is a haiku if the following requirements are met:
 1) Consitst of three lines, each line must separated by a dash (-)
 2) The first line consits of five syllables
 3) The second line consitst of seven syllables
 4) The third line consits of five syllables

-If the commit message is a haiku then the action will take the contents of the message and generate ascii art.
-The ascii art will then be written to a file poetry.md in the following format:
+If the commit message is a haiku the action will take its contents and generate ascii art.
+The art is then written to a file poetry.md.

+Example format:

 ```
     _                  _     _       _ _            _